New Year's Eve: Venezuela

 Radio specials give a countdown and announce the New Year.
 In Caracas, the bells of the Cathedral of Caracas ring twelve times.
 During these special programs, is a tradition to broadcast songs about the end of the year.
 It is a non-working holiday.
 Popular songs include "Viejo año" ("Old year"), by Gaita group Maracaibo 15, and "Cinco pa' las 12" ("Five minutes before twelve"), which was versioned by several popular singers including Nestor Zavarce, Nancy Ramos and José Luis Rodríguez El Puma.
 The unofficial hymn for the first minutes of the New Year is "Año Nuevo, Vida Nueva" ("New Year, New Life"), by the band Billo's Caracas Boys.
 Venezuelans play the national anthem in their houses.

 Traditions include wearing yellow underwear, eating Pan de jamón, and 12 grapes with sparkling wine.

-Special holiday programs are broadcast on Venezuelan television stations including Venevision.
+Special holiday programs are broadcast on Venezuelan television stations including Venevisión and Venezolana de Televisión, which airs the principal national event from Caracas' Bolivar Square featuring major stars.